Polycystic Ovarian Syndrome (PCOS)

 - Electrolysis, a needle with electric current that damages and destroys hair follicles

-- Counseling or support groups for depression and dealing with symptoms
+- Counseling or support groups that can help you deal with PCOS symptoms

 - Ovarian drilling to puncture and destroy a part of an ovary to reduce the hormone androgen